threefoldtech/js-sdk/docs/tests/sals/automated_chatflows/test_vdc_dashboard.md

 - Deploy VDC
 - Deploy Taiga.
-- Deploy another Taiga.
+- Deploy another Taiga in double test.
 - Check that Taiga is reachable and certified.
-- Check that deploying another taiga solution deployed successfully.
+- Check that deploying another taiga solution deployed successfully in double test.

 ### test11_Mattermost